PlatformLab/HomaModule/README.md

 - This code has been tested against Linux v4.16.10; it probably won't work for any other version of Linux without some massaging.

-- To build the module, type "make all"; then type "insmod homa.ko" to install it, and "rmmod homa" to remove an installed module.
+- To build the module, type "make all"; then type "sudo insmod homa.ko" to install it, and "sudo rmmod homa" to remove an installed module.

 - The subdirectory "unit" contains unit tests, which you can run by typing "make" in that subdirectory.